AElfProject/aelf-docs/docs/quick-start/developers/allowance-dapp/index.md

 1. **Calls Smart Contract Methods** : It call the Initialize of the allowance contract.

-Now that we've finished initialize contract functionality. let's move on to the Set Allowance functionality.
+Now that we've finished the initialize contract functionality.
+Let's move on to the *set allowance* functionality.

-### Set Allowance (Parent)
+### Set Allowance

-Write the function for set the allowance value for child.
+Write the function for set the allowance value for child by the parent.

 - Scroll down to find the comment `// step N - Set AllowanceValue`.